skiadas/FunctionalProgrammingCourse/notes/intro.md

 # Introduction to Haskell and Fuctional Programming

-## Reading

-- Sections 1.1-1.5
-- Practice exercises (1.7): 1, 2, 3, 4, 5

 ## Functional Programming and Haskell

 Functional Programming is a philosophy and approach to programming that espouses functions as the primary elements of the program.
 It is considerably different from the "iterative programming" that most students are used to.
 Here are some of its key aspects:

-- Functions are a driving force.
+- **Functions are a driving force**.
 We program by providing input to functions and further processing their output.
-- We can use functions as the input/output values of functions. *A function can return a function as its result*.
+- We can use **functions as the input/output values of functions**. *A function can return a function as its result*.
 Functions that take other functions as input are important means of abstraction.
-- Recursive functions become the primary means of performing loops and iterations.
+- **Recursive functions** become the primary means of performing loops and iterations.
-- We rely on the results of functions and not on their side-effects (*pure functions*).
+- We rely on the **results of functions and not on their side-effects** (*pure functions*).

-While there are many functional programming languages out there, and in fact many "mainstream" languages include functional-programming elements, we will focus on a specific language called Haskell, in honor of the logicial [Haskell Brooks Curry](https://en.wikipedia.org/wiki/Haskell_Curry) who developed many of the early ideas behind functional programming.
+While there are many functional programming languages out there, and in fact many "mainstream" languages include functional-programming elements, we will focus on a specific language called **Haskell**, in honor of the logician [Haskell Brooks Curry](https://en.wikipedia.org/wiki/Haskell_Curry) who developed many of the early ideas behind functional programming.

 Haskell differs from most other languages you may have seen in many ways:

 - Its syntax and the high-level nature of functional programming lead to very **concise programs**.
-Most Haskell are less than 4 lines long, some of them being only one line.
+Most Haskell functions are less than 4 lines long, some of them being only one line.
 - Haskell utilizes a very **powerful and expressive type system**.
 This system allows for a large number of errors to be detected at compile time.
 At the same time, because of an awesome process called *type inference*, we get all these benefits without almost ever having to specify the types of elements and functions.
 - **Lists** of elements are the core data structure for working with a collection of elements, and **List Comprehensions** are a powerful means of expressing the processing of such a list.
 - Essentially all functions in Haskell are **pure**: For a given set of inputs they produce a corresponding output, with **no side-effects**.
 Calling the function a second time would produce the same output.
 This will take some getting used to, but it is also very useful.
 There is *no hidden state* that the functions consult during their operation.